KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_capture.rst

 :2: :guilabel:`Capture volume`.
 Use the slider to adjust the volume for the recording.

 :3: :guilabel:`Use Device Default Settings`.
-This will set the channels, sample rate, and sample formats to the device's default.
+This will set the channels, sample rate and sample formats to the device's default,

 :4: :guilabel:`Channels`.
 Select how many channels you want to record.
 Options are **Stereo (2 channels)** (default), and **Mono (1 channel)**.
 It only displays values supported by the selected hardware.